 A borrower's UP forbearance plan starts on the Forbearance Period Effective Date.
 If the servicer transmits the FPN to the borrower on or before the 15th day of a calendar month, then the servicer should insert the first day of the next month as the Forbearance Period Effective Date.
 If the servicer transmits the FPN to the borrower after the 15th day of a calendar month, the servicer may, as an alternative, use the first day of the month after the next month as the Forbearance Period Effective Date.
-Servicers who elect this alternative and require the borrower to have received unemployment benefits for up to three months should factor the additional month towards meeting the established requirement for unemployment benefits so that the forbearance period may begin immediately after meeting the requirement and must do so consistently for all borrowers in accordance with written policies and procedures.
+Servicers who elect this alternative must do so consistently for all borrowers in accordance with written policies and procedures.
 This determination should be based on the date that the FPN is sent to the borrower.